Skip to main content

 N.M.
 Code § 37-1-30

-Yes, lawsuit must be brought either by the first instant of the person's 24th birthday; or three years from the discovery, whichever comes first
+Yes, a lawsuit must be brought either by the person's 24th birthday or three years from the discovery, whichever comes first

 New York

-Yes, statute of limitations does not run until the victim has reached age 23 or the incident is reported to a law enforcement agency
+Yes, the statute of limitations does not run out until the victim reaches age 55.

 North Carolina